cscully-allison/data-ensemble-interview-artifacts/Codes.md

     - P10 uses performance data and metadata to determine time per kernel metric, plot ranks vs time with multiple lines showing different variant and tuning
     - P2 states metadata and performance data, then adds statistics as an afterthought
         * “Because you know, in the metadata, this is where we're kind of, you're kind of mapping the like, the information that you use to kind of run the job.”
-    - P1 uses EnsembleAPI to load multiple profiels with differing numbers of threads
+    - P1 uses EnsembleAPI to load multiple profiles with differing numbers of threads

 - P3: only looks at performance data table.